daattali/beautiful-jekyll/draft/workload_identity.md

   # ...
   template:
     spec:
-      serviceAccountName: my-application-name
+      serviceAccountName: cloud-babble-demo-app
 ```

 ### Using an existing Google Service Account

-An existing Google service account can optionally be used.
+An existing Google service account can optionally be used, defining the account as a preexisting Google service account resource, and setting the use_existing_gcp_sa value to true as follows.

 ```
 resource "google_service_account" "preexisting" {
-  account_id   = "preexisting-sa"
+  account_id   = "cloudbabble-g-sa"
 }

 module "my-app-workload-identity" {